Bhavik-Gilbert/Bhavik-Gilbert.github.io/README.md

 ## What Am I
->#### Think of it as a portal between my professional online presence
+#### Think of it as a portal between points in my online professional presence
->A portfolio site to hold information on myself ranging from education to skills and experience to projects.
+A portfolio site to hold information on myself ranging from education to skills and experience to projects.
 It enables employers to get a better view of my skillset and provides them with a better idea of whether or not they should contact me or not, which they can also do via the site.

 ## Technologies